docrails-tw/guides/source/zh-TW/getting_started.md

 dollar sign `$` should be run in the command line.
 Verify that you have a current version of Ruby installed:

-TIP.
-A number of tools exist to help you quickly install Ruby and Ruby on Rails on your system.
-Windows users can use [Rails Installer](http://railsinstaller.org), while Mac OS X users can use [Rails One Click](http://railsoneclick.com).
+TIP: A number of tools exist to help you quickly install Ruby and Ruby on Rails on your system.
+Windows users can use [Rails Installer](http://railsinstaller.org), while Mac OS X users can use [Tokaido](https://github.com/tokaido/tokaidoapp).

 ```bash
 $ ruby -v